brianprost/HyperBook/plan/final_report.md

 - **Stretch goal:** Application generates QR Code for customer to use for ticket processing
 - **Stretch goal:** Application charges payment to external payment processor (simulated only)

-Other ideas were brain-stormed but ultimately deemed to be outside the scope for the project.
+Other ideas were brain-stormed but deemed to be outside the scope for the project.
 With the final version, Group 5 feels confident that we completed the HyperBook Application meeting the standards for this capstone project!